74Thirsty/wallet/README.md

 ## 📄 License

-This project is released under the **Gadget Saavy Vault Script License**.
+This project is released under the **Gadget Saavy Wallet Script License**.
 See the full license text here: [LICENSE.md](./LICENSE.md)